ReactiveCocoa/ReactiveCocoa/README.md

 If you want to keep a subscribable alive past either of those cases, you need to keep a strong reference to it.
 But you shouldn't usually need to do that.

 ### KVO
 KVO is a special case when it comes to lifetime.
-If the normal rules applied, you'd end up causing retain cycles all over the place.

-Instead, sbscribables for a KVO property send the `completed` event when the observing object is deallocated.
-This falls under case (1) above, so it tears down the subscribable and its subscribers.
+Subscribables created from a KVO-compliant property are kept alive for the lifetime of the source object.
+As such, they never really 'complete.'
+Instead, when the source object is dealloc'd, the subscribable removes all its subscribers and gets released.

 ### Disposables
 The `-[RACSubscribable subscribe:]` method returns a `RACDisposable`.
-That disposable encapsulates the tasks necessary to clean up the subscription.
+That disposable encapsulates the tasks necessary to stop and clean up the subscription.
 You can call `-dispose` on a disposable to end your subscription manually.
+Typically you won't need to manually track or dispose of disposables.
+They're automatically called by RAC as part of the subscribable's lifecycle.

 ## It's ugly!
-OK I might grant you that.
-Beauty is in the eye of the beholder and all that.
+Beauty is in the eye of the beholder!
 We've played with a lot of different formatting styles to try to find one that's both concise and readable.
 The examples are in the style we currently use.

 That said, it's also a matter of getting used to what a different kind of code looks like.
 Give it time.
 It might grow on you.